aria1th/litematica-printer/README.md

 ## Setup

 To set this up just add the latest litematica version to your mods folder as well as this, it will replace easy place with printer.

-If carpet extra /quickcarpet enabled accurateblockplacement, you can turn on option, and... here goes the overpowered printer.
+Now it can place directional blocks in vanilla server with "Fake Rotation", or faster with "accurateBlockPlacement" with carpet-extra on server.

 ## What's difference?
 It uses accurateblockplacement if available, also advanced protocol if my fork of carpet extra is installed, without protocol it still places everything correctly(should).

 Also it tries to avoid making 'failure', especially related to update orders, observer / BUD / piston / state,falling blocks, etc.

 It also tries blocks with multiple states : composters, snow layers, pickles....

 It has extra feature for removing fluids / clearing area / breaking bedrock (?).

 ## Install guide